silinternational/ssp-base/README.md

 If a site key and secret have been provided in the `RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY` environment variables, the username/password page may require the user prove his/her humanity.

+Deprecated: `RECAPTCHA_SECRET` is deprecated and will be removed in the next major version.

 ##### Branding

 Set the `THEME_COLOR_SCHEME` environment variable using one of the following values: